KamilRybacki/is-pies/README.md

 ## Description

-This project aims to provide a multi-language set of useless tools to check if a thing passed to them are a *pies* (from the Polish word for "dog") or not.
+This project aims to provide a multi-language set of useless tools to check if a thing passed to them is a *pies* (from the Polish word for "dog") or not.
 It is heavily inspired by a function in the [PKP Intercity ticketing system source code] named `czyWybranoPsa` that in in its original form returned a boolean value indicating if a passenger has selected a dog as their pet.